About me

-Born in New York, I attended the University of Colorado, the School of the Art Institute of Chicago, Clarion West (as the Carl Brandon Society’s Octavia Butler scholar) and the Launchpad Astronomy Workshop.
-I’m also a Hedgebrook alum (2010, 2016).
-I started writing fiction and teaching professionally in 2000, with the publication of my first novel, Homecoming.
+Born in New York, I attended the University of Colorado, the School of the Art Institute of Chicago, Clarion West (as the Carl Brandon Society's Octavia Butler scholar) and the Launchpad Astronomy Workshop.
+I'm also a Hedgebrook alum (2010, 2016).
+I started writing fiction professionally in 2000, with the publication of my first novel, Homecoming.

 For the past decade (+), I've worked in social services, with a particular interest and expertise in crisis, crisis management, and health equity.
 I've been both a front-line advocate/case manager and in leadership.
 I train, present, and consult on trauma-informed workplace culture; managing crisis; serving marginalized and closed communities; and real/radical self-care for front line advocates and peers.